One of the powers of virtualization is the capability to quickly bring up a system in the case of a disaster. Examples

 [root@xen2 ~]# xe vm-shutdown vm-name="vmdeb1"

-Since the VM must be shut down, the system down time must be weighed against how close the recovery system must be to the production
+Since the VM must be shut down, the system down time must be weighed against how close the recovery system must be to the production system.
+On web and application servers, many environments can operate with an export once per week or once per month since the servers do not contain data.

 To export the machine, we use the xe command and tell the xe command where to put the necessary files using the vm-export parameter.